jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

 1. Navigate to the Git Hub (online) page where you can see the folder structure of the repository.

-2. Select "Pull requests" from the options (inbetween "Issues" and "Actions")
+2. Select "Pull requests" from the options (inbetween "Issues" and "Actions").

-3. Now select "New pull request"
+3. Now select "New pull request".

-4. Change the "compare" branch to be the new branch that you have created.
+4. Change the "compare" branch to be the new branch that you have created. and make sure taht the base branch is "main".

+5. You will be able to to see the change between the files, ensure you are happy with the cnahge and select "Create pull request".

+6. Leave a description on your pull request.

+7. Now click "Create pull request".

+8. Merge the pull request and now the code change will be merged back into the main branch.

+#
+#

+# THIS IS THE END OF THE Git Lab, Well Done !